-In this blog post I am sharing some ideas, free downloads, & resources for how to build relationships and connections with your students at the start of the school year whether you are beginning virtually or in the classroom.
+In this blog post I am sharing some ideas, free downloads, & resources for how to build relationships and connections with your students at the start of the school year whether you are beginning in the classroom or virtually.

 1. Send a Welcome Letter, Meet the Teacher Note

 The unknown is scary for all of us.
-This year more than ever both students and parents may be very apprehensive about what the school year will be like.
+Young students and their parents may be very apprehensive about what the school year will be like.
 Getting advanced information about who you are and what fun activities you have planned or what to expect when they arrive or log-in on the first day goes a long way in easing those fears.

 You can begin to build a relationship with your students before school even starts by sending them a Meet the Teacher and/or welcome letter.
 Young students love getting something special addressed just to them whether it is through regular mail or email.
 Telling them about yourself helps students begin to make connections with you.
 Including a photo of yourself helps give them a visual connection to you as well.
 They will know who to look for on the first day of school or who to expect to see on the first day of virtual learning.